RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Introduction

-The framework establishes that topology-only and retrieval-augmented approaches serve complementary purposes: structural prediction tasks are effectively solved by network topology alone, while functional interpretation tasks uniquely benefit from retrieved knowledge.
+The framework establishes that topology-only and retrieval-augmented approaches serve complementary purposes: structural prediction tasks are effectively served by network topology alone, while functional clustering benefits from the integration of retrieved knowledge.
 This finding provides practical guidance for method selection and opens new avenues for computational precision medicine.